 For those who haven't yet watched to the end of the series, warning: spoilers ahead, and for those who have, here's what really happened to Ajay...

-Whilst BBC’s The Serpent presents a fictional dramatisation of true events, it seems like they did get it right when they depict Ajay Chowdhury as killer Sobhraj’s right hand man.
+Whilst BBC’s The Serpent presents a fictional dramatization of true events, it seems like they did get it right when they depict Ajay Chowdhury as killer Sobhraj’s right-hand man.

 The pair are understood to have met in Thailand and from then on, Ajay became a devoted follower.
 The Serpent suggests that Ajay helped Sobhraj carry out his evil plans, assisting with luring tourists in and murdering them.